Celebrating Worldwide Week: Spain

 Spain’s distinct growth of jazz is quite fascinating.
 Although heavily influenced by traditional American jazz, Spanish jazz ultimately grew into a genre of its own on Spanish soil, where it was influenced by Spanish culture, language, and artistic tradition.
 This transformation should remind us all of the unyielding power of jazz--a musical genre that can be molded and shaped to different cultures across time and space, while still retaining its universal themes of freedom, passion, and genuine human expression.

 Marta Lasota is a DJ for the Jazz Spectrum.
+She plays Wednesdays, 7-9am.
 Tune in to the Jazz Spectrum Monday-Friday from 5am-1pm.
-Marta plays Wednesdays, 7-9am.